mbta/mobile_app/README.md

 ## Running Locally

 ### iOS

 The shared library dependency is managed using Cocoapods.
-To install the dependency and build the ios app, you must first Run a gradle sync of the project from Android Studio, or you may run `./gradlew :shared:generateDummyFramework` from the root directory, then `pod install` from within the `iosApp` directory.
+To install the dependency and build the ios app:

+- Run a gradle sync of the project from Android Studio, or you may run `./gradlew :shared:generateDummyFramework` from the root directory
+- `bundle install` to install cocoapods and fastlane
+- `bundle exec pod install` from within the `iosApp` directory.
-Then, open the project from `/iosApp/iosApp.xcworkspace` in Xcode (not `iosApp.xcodeproj`).
+- Open the project from `/iosApp/iosApp.xcworkspace` in Xcode (not `iosApp.xcodeproj`).

-Populate any configuration needed in your the .envrc file.
+- Populate any configuration needed in your the .envrc file.
 These will be read by a build phase script and set as info.plist values so that they can be read by the application.

 ## Running Tests